Detail Action

 The prior art made of record (see attached PTO-892) and not relied upon is considered pertinent to applicant's disclosure.

-A shortened statutory period for reply to this action is set to expire THREE MONTHS from the mailing date of the action.
-An extension of time may be obtained under 37 CFR 1.136(a).
-However, in no event, will the statutory period for reply expire later than SIX MONTHS from the mailing date of this action.
+A shortened statutory period for reply to this final action is set to expire THREE MONTHS from the mailing date of this action.
+In the event a first reply is filed within TWO MONTHS of the mailing date of this final action and the advisory action is not mailed until after the end of the THREE-MONTH shortened statutory period, then the shortened statutory period will expire on the date the advisory action is mailed, and any nonprovisional extension fee (37 CFR 1.17(a)) pursuant to 37 CFR 1.136(a) will be calculated from the mailing date of the advisory action.
+In no event, however, will the statutory period for reply expire later than SIX MONTHS from the mailing date of this final action.

 Any inquiry concerning this communication or earlier communications from the examiner should be directed to KYAW Z SOE whose telephone number is (571)270-0304.
-The examiner can normally be reached on 9am-5pm.
+The examiner can normally be reached 9am-5pm.

-If attempts to reach the examiner by telephone are unsuccessful, the examiner’s supervisor, Charles C Jiang can be reached on 5712707191.
+If attempts to reach the examiner by telephone are unsuccessful, the examiner’s supervisor, Charles C Jiang can be reached at 5712707191.
 The fax phone number for the organization where this application or proceeding is assigned is 571-273-8300.

 /KYAW Z SOE/Primary Examiner, Art Unit 2412